 Operating room assistants receive training by enrolling in a surgical technology program through a community college, technical school or hospital.
 Programs can last anywhere from 9-24 months and result in a diploma, certificate or associate's degree.
 Students should choose a program accredited by the Commission on Accreditation of Allied Health Education Programs in order to sit for certification after graduation.
 Certification is granted after passing a computer-based test, which is administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 After passage, the NBSTSA awards the Certified Surgical Technologist (CST) credential.
 Although the process is not always required, most employers prefer to hire certified professionals.

-According to the U.S. Bureau of Labor Statistics (BLS), employment for surgical technologists, including operating room technicians, was expected to grow by 15% between 2014 and 2024, which is much faster than the national average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for surgical technologists, including operating room technicians, was expected to grow faster than the national average through 2028.
 As the baby boom generation continues to age, hospitals and surgical centers will see a rise in the number of surgical cases and require the use of operating room assistants.
-The BLS reported in May 2015 that the median annual salary earned by surgical technologists was $44,330.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $69,170 or more per year, whereas the bottom 10th percentile earned $32,870 or less per year.

 Essentially, operating room assistants are there to help other members of a surgical team ensure a sterile operating environment for patients.
 Completion of a surgical technology program resulting in a certificate, diploma or associate's degree is required.
 Though not a formal requirement, certification is preferred by most employers.